 The Bodhisatta was once a teacher, famed across the land.
 Long before this, there was a virtuous monk in a village who was supported by a wealthy landowner.
-One day an arahant arrived in the village and the landowner was so impressed by his demeanor and his teaching that he asked him to stay at the local monastery so they could talk further.
-The village monk worried that his patron would begin supporting the arahant instead of him and schemed to make sure this did not happen.
+One day an arahant arrived in the village, and the landowner was so impressed by his demeanor and his teaching that he asked him to stay at the local monastery so they could talk further.
+The village monk worried that his patron would begin supporting the arahant instead of himself and schemed to make sure this did not happen.

 In the Lifetime of the Buddha

 An elder disciple of the Buddha named Losaka Tissa was eternally unlucky and never got enough food.
 On the day he was conceived, all the fishermen of his village failed to catch even a single fish, and while he was in the womb, the village was destroyed by fire seven times and ravaged by the king seven times.
 The village’s misfortune continued until people figured out which family was the source of the curse (by dividing into two bands and seeing which group was dogged by ruin, then dividing that group, and so on) and drove them out.
 After Losaka was born, his mother raised him just long enough until he could be sent out as a beggar, and then she left.

 When Losaka was seven years old, Sariputta, one of the Buddha’s top disciples, saw the dirty child picking up grains of rice tossed in the street after the pots had been washed.
 When he heard Losaka’s story, Sariputta invited him to become a novice.
 He readily agreed and later became a full disciple.
 But his bad luck continued, even after becoming an arahant, and he rarely got a full helping of food on his alms rounds, receiving just enough for basic sustenance.
 People were not intentionally cruel to him, but a magic power made a single ladle of rice appear to fill his alms bowl to the brim—seeing this, nobody else gave him more.